The Spark of

 Find answers to common queries about our Beginner Level Program and how it helps young makers grow.

-The program is a comprehensive 2-year journey, organized into weekend sessions.
+The program is a comprehensive 1-year journey, organized as 2 hrs / week.
 It's designed to provide a steady, stress-free introduction to robotics and coding without interfering with regular school hours.

 This program is specifically curated for young explorers aged 8 to 10 years.
 At this age, children are developing the logical thinking patterns necessary for block-based coding and hands-on creation.